jmhuer/jmhuer.github.io/mini_book/docs/portfolio.md

-## Adversary synthetic data for Language model
+## Adversary Synthetic Data for Language Model

 <img src="https://tectales.com/media/story_section_image/529/img-01-rsna-ai-adhd.png" align="center"/>

 <br>

- **In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...**  <sub> [Learn more](https://jmhuer.github.io/mini_book/_build/html/docs/independent/predictions.html)</sub>
+ **In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...**  <sub> [Learn more](https://jmhuer.github.io/mini_book/_build/html/docs/independent/language.html)</sub>

 ---
 <br>

-## Q-learning chord sequences with music theory
+## Q-learning Chord Sequences with Music Theory

 <img src="../../../images/qlearning.png" align="center"/>

 <br>

- **In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...**  <sub> [Learn more](https://jmhuer.github.io/mini_book/_build/html/docs/independent/predictions.html)</sub>
+ **In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...**  <sub> [Learn more](https://jmhuer.github.io/mini_book/_build/html/docs/independent/qlearn.html)</sub>

 ---